jruns/wp-disable-ai/README.txt

 From your WordPress dashboard

 1. Visit Plugins > Add New
-2. Search for "WP Disable AI"
+2. Search for "Disable AI"
-3. Install and Activate WP Disable AI from your Plugins page
+3. Install and Activate Disable AI from your Plugins page
-4. Visit Settings > WP Disable AI to configure
+4. Visit Settings > Disable AI to configure

 == Frequently Asked Questions ==